 Probable Cause Firmware update function has detected an error.
-In the menu [Device Management] DMT → [Firmware update] FWUP scroll to the parameter [Available Packages] APK and clear all the package.
-N 2.
-Upload a new firmware Remedy 3.
-Proceed with a new firmware update. i Clearing the Error Code This detected error is cleared as soon as its cause has been removed.
+In the menu [Device Management] DMT → [Firmware update] FWUP scroll to the parameter [Available Packages] APK and clear all the package .
+Upload a new firmware N Proceed with a new firmware update.
+Remedy For more information, refer to Soft starter firmware update, page 178.
+Clearing the Error Code This detected error is cleared as soon as its cause has been removed.